How the PLAB 2 test has changed during coronavirus COVID 19

-Please make sure you arrive at your allocated time.
+Please make sure you arrive at the correct venue at your allocated time.
 If you arrive early, you may be asked to leave the building until your arrival time.
 You'll be asked to confirm your name at the ground floor reception before being directed to the GMC's reception by lift.

 Please wear a face mask inside the building at all times.
 You will temporarily remove your mask for your ID check photograph, but must then keep your mask on at all times, even during the examination.

 You’ll be allocated a small locker only so please only bring essential items with you.
 Once you’ve locked your belongings away you will not be able to revisit your locker until your exam has finished.

 We won’t be holding our usual candidate briefings.
 Watch our video on what to expect on the day.
 Please keep in mind that parts of this video were filmed at our 3 Hardman Square venue, prior to the coronavirus pandemic, and there may be some differences to the exam centre and timings to comply with the Government’s advice on social distancing.